 A combination resumes highlights your skills and work experience equally.

 Talk to a career adviser to help you decide which resume format is best for you.

 2. Close the gap on your resume with other career-building experiences.
-List any activities, paid or unpaid that show you have skills and experience relevant to your career field.
+List any activities, paid or unpaid, that show you have skills and experience relevant to your career area.
 This includes:

 - Volunteer activities

 - Attendance of conferences or other industry events

 Some of these activities might be listed in the education section of your resume, some in your skills section, and some in your experience section.

 Your resume is a marketing document that highlights you as the best candidate for a job.
 Think about what employers might think of your resume.